ichiro-kazusa/CANBus.jl/docs/src/hardwares.md

 `send`, `recv`, `shutdown` functions can be use.

-Kvaser's api library is redistributed with `CAN.jl` after its license, users does not need to install them separately.
+Kvaser's api library is redistributed with `CANBus.jl` after its license, users does not need to install them separately.

 ## SocketCAN